symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 * `Jackalope`_ (both Jackrabbit and Doctrine Dbal transports)
 * `Midgard2`_

-.. index:: DoctrinePHPCRBundle, PHPCR, ODM

 .. tip::

     This reference only explains the Symfony2 integration of PHPCR and PHPCR-ODM.
-To learn how to use PHPCR refer to `the PHPCR website`_ and for Doctrine PHPCR-ODM to the `PHPCR-ODM documentation`_.
+To learn how to use PHPCR, refer to `the PHPCR website`_ and for Doctrine PHPCR-ODM to the `PHPCR-ODM documentation`_.

-This bundle is based on the AbstractDoctrineBundle and thus is similar to the configuration of the Doctrine ORM and MongoDB bundles.

 Setup and Requirements
 ----------------------